-In order to awaken in the Scholar a feeling for rhythm, and accustom him to a proper division of bars, it will be useful if the Master play the Exercises Nos.
-13 to 18, and let the Scholar beat time, in the manner above indicated, and count the bars aloud.\ When the Scholar can do this perfectly, as well as ementuate the notes correctly, he may be allowed to proceed.
+In order to awaken in the Scholar a feeling for rhythm, and accustom him to a proper division of hars, it will be useful, if the master play the Exercises Nos 13 to 18, and let the scholar best time, in the manner above indicated, and count the bars about?
+When the Scholar can do this perfectly, as well as accentrate the notes correctly, he may be allowed to proceed.